HomeLatest NewsPolicyGoogle teams up with Facebook to break Apple’s privacy code

 A lawsuit in this regard was filed against Google in December 2020 by a group of attorneys general, accusing the search engine of “engaging in market collusion to rig auctions.”

-While the lawsuit largely focuses on a deal between Google and Facebook to cooperate in the online advertising business instead of competing, an update accuses the two tech giants of trying to work against initiatives by Apple to help protect the privacy of its users.
+While the lawsuit largely focuses on a deal between Google and Facebook to cooperate in the business instead of competing, an update accuses the two tech giants of trying to work against initiatives by Apple to help protect the privacy of its users.

 Advertisement